ZupIT/charlescd/moove/README.md

  - [Docker Compose]
  - [Maven]

-Once the prerequisites were installed, if you want to run your application locally with both authentication and authorization, the following information must be filled at `application-local.properties` file:
+Once the prerequisites has been installed, if you want to run your application locally with both authentication and authorization, the following information must be filled at `application-local.properties` file:
 - `charlescd.keycloak.realm`: the name of your realm.
 - `charlescd.keycloak.serverUrl`: the URL of your keycloak server (for example: `https://your-keycloak.com/auth`)
 - `charlescd.keycloak.clientId`: a client identity token.
 - `charlescd.keycloak.clientSecret`: the client secret.

-All these information belongs to your [Keycloak] server.
+All this information belongs to your [Keycloak] server.

 After that, you have two options to start the application: